carolinearvidsson/lin513/README.md

 The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).
 These are Pearson's R, Spearman's Rho, Mean Absolute Error (MAE), Mean Squared Error (MSE) and R-squared (R2).

+The program will execute these measures for all the models trained (the number of models can be modified in the MultiLinear class, regression.py).

 ## Classes

 ### Basic data structure